 The construction industry plays a crucial role in keeping the economy growing.
 Construction work is an exciting and rewarding career, but without proper training it can be dangerous.
 According to the Bureau of Labor Statistics, there were 5,190 workplace fatalities in 2016, Almost one in five of these were in the construction industry.
 That’s about 80 construction workers that die on the job each month.
-With the right training, however, many of these deaths and injuries can be avoided.
+With the right training – and by following safety tips for construction workers – many of these deaths and injuries can be avoided.

 Falls are one of the main causes of construction worker injuries and deaths.
 Employers are required to provide protection against falls whenever a worker is more than six feet off the ground.
-These can be guard rails, harnesses, restraining lanyards or safety nets.
+Safety measures in construction work can include guard rails, harnesses, restraining lanyards or safety nets.
 They need to be personally inspected before each use to be sure they’re not damaged and are working properly.
 Sawhorses or other barriers should be used around open holes or skylights to keep workers from falling in.
 Employers are required to certify that all workers have been trained to recognize and avoid fall hazards.
-CertifyMeOnline.net’s Fall Protection Training and Certification online course is a fast, affordable, and convenient way to meet the requirement.

 Hazardous Substances in the Workplace

 Lead, asbestos, silica and chemically treated wood are just a few of the many harmful substances often found on construction sites.
 Other chemicals that are sometimes present include zinc, mercury, and cadmium.
 Employers need to provide Material Safety Data Sheets (MSDS) for these and all other hazardous materials on site.
 Workers need to read and fully understand them.
-They also need to be trained on how to safely handle and work with these materials, including wearing PPE.
+They also need to be trained on how to safely handle and work with these materials, including wearing eye and face protection in construction.
 When handling toxic or hazardous materials, protective clothing should be worn.
 All hazardous material containers must be clearly marked with warning labels.
 All spills should be contained and cleaned up immediately.